digital-asset/daml-finance/docs/source/tutorials/lifecycling/intro.rst

 Download the Code for the Tutorials
 ***********************************

-As a prerequisite, make sure that the :doc:`Daml SDK <../../../getting-started/installation>` is installed on your machine.
+As a prerequisite, make sure that the
+`Daml SDK <https://docs.daml.com/getting-started/installation.html>`_ is installed on your machine.

 Open a terminal and run: